WUSTL-Biol4220/home/labs/lab_17.md

 # Lab 17

-> *Mon Oct 28 2024: two parts of this lab have been corrected to work with the newest version of Biopython.
+> *Mon Oct 28 2024: several parts of this lab have been corrected to work with the newest version of Biopython.
 First, the `.tomutable()` and `.toseq()` methods were removed from the library.
 Instead, you can convert between types using the class constructors:*
 >```
 >from Bio.Seq import Seq, MutableSeq
 >x = Seq('ACGT')